EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

     * Immutable objects(unmodifiable state, all fields are final, and proper construction) can be used safely by any thread without additional synchronization, even when synchronization is not used to publish them.

 * Safe Publication Idioms
     * To publish an object safely, both the reference to the object and the object's state must be made visible to other threads at the same time.
 A properly constructed object can be safely published by:
         * Initializing an object reference from a static initializer;
         * Storing a reference to it into a volatile field or AtomicReference;
         * Storing a reference to it into a final field of a properly constructed object; or
         * Storing a reference to it into a field that is properly guarded by a lock.
+    * The thread-safe library collections offer the following safe publication guarantees:
+        * Placing a key or value in a Hashtable, synchronizedMap, or Concurrent-Map safely publishes it to any thread that retrieves it from the Map (whether directly or via an iterator);
+        * Placing an element in a Vector, CopyOnWriteArrayList, CopyOnWrite-ArraySet, synchronizedList, or synchronizedSet safely publishes it to any thread that retrieves it from the collection;
+        * Placing an element on a BlockingQueue or a ConcurrentLinkedQueue safely publishes it to any thread that retrieves it from the queue.

 * Effectively Immutable Objects
     * Safely published effectively immutable objects can be used safely by any thread without additional synchronization.